On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Vlasov energy estimates

-The other vertical terms in $\bm{X}f$ are treated similarly, where $[\A_i,v^j\B_j]f=0$ can be used to simplify some arguments.
-Finally, regarding the horizontal term in $\bm{X}f$, we apply \eqref{eq:com-sasaki-gen-hor} with $M_1=0, M_2=L$, again noting that we can rearrange the covariant derivatives up to error terms into the order presented, and can deal with the error terms as in Lemma \ref{lem:vlasov-rearrange}.
+Regarding the horizontal term in $\bm{X}f$, we apply \eqref{eq:com-sasaki-gen-hor} with $M_1=0, M_2=L$, again noting that we can rearrange the covariant derivatives up to error terms into the order presented, and can deal with the error terms as in Lemma \ref{lem:vlasov-rearrange}.
 Finally, \eqref{eq:vlasov-LM} follows from combining the ideas from both of these proofs, commuting with horizontal derivative terms as in the purely vertical case and noting that $\B$ and $\nabsak_{vert}^{L-K}$ commute.\\

-The error bounds \eqref{eq:vlasov-LL-junk}, \eqref{eq:vlasov-LM-junk} and \eqref{eq:vlasov-L0-junk} simply follow $L^2-L^\infty-$estimating the remaining terms and using the a priori estimates \eqref{eq:APSigma} and \eqref{eq:APmidSigma} for the shear, \eqref{eq:APVlasov} for low order Vlasov terms, \eqref{eq:APmidRic} for the curvature and \eqref{eq:APMom} to control momentum terms as well as the lapse bootstrap assumption from \eqref{eq:BsC}.
-In particular, we note that $\B f$ and higher order vertical derivatives of it are only bounded by $a^{-c\sqrt{\epsilon}}$, leading to the lapse and shear energies in the second line of \eqref{eq:vlasov-LL-junk}.
+The error bounds \eqref{eq:vlasov-LL-junk}, \eqref{eq:vlasov-LM-junk} and \eqref{eq:vlasov-L0-junk} simply follow $L^2-L^\infty-$estimating the remaining terms and using \eqref{eq:APVlasov} for low order Vlasov terms, \eqref{eq:APmidRic} for the curvature terms and \eqref{eq:APMom} to control momentum terms as well as the lapse bootstrap assumption from \eqref{eq:BsC}.
+In particular, we note that $\B f$ and higher order vertical derivatives of it are only bounded by $a^{-c\sqrt{\epsilon}}$, leading to the lapse energies in the second line of \eqref{eq:vlasov-LL-junk}.
 Furthermore, we apply \eqref{eq:vlasov-rearrange-no-ref-K} to order the derivatives in the Vlasov error terms as needed, and note that the leading curvature terms arise from this procedure.\\

 Finally, for \eqref{eq:vlasov-L0-inhom}, we recall that $v^0$, $\langle v\rangle_G$ and $\B f_{FLRW}$ are bounded by $a^{-c\sqrt{\epsilon}}$ on the support of $f_{FLRW}$ since the latter has bounded support with respect to $\gamma$ and one has \eqref{eq:APmidG}.
 Using \eqref{eq:ref-hor-formula} for the horizontal term in $\bm{X}$ then directly leads to the stated bound. \end{proof}